muhammadsanwarulislam/PHP-Data-Structures/04_Queue/04_queue.md

 ```
 Here, the coding pattern almost similar with stack where we use an interface to define some functions.
 The queue define with fixd-size and checking purpose we are useing ```UnderflowException``` and ```OverflowException```.

+## Priority Queue ##
+A priority queue is a data structure that stores elements with associated priorities, and provides access to the element with the highest priority.
+It is a type of queue that is different from a standard queue in the sense that elements are processed in order of their priority, rather than the order in which they were added.

+In a priority queue, elements are inserted using an operation called enqueue, and the highest-priority element is removed using an operation called dequeue.
+The dequeue operation retrieves and removes the element with the highest priority.
+The priority of elements can be based on any criteria, such as their value, weight, or any other relevant factor.

+There are two common implementations of a priority queue: a binary heap and a Fibonacci heap.
+A binary heap is a binary tree with the property that the parent node has a higher priority than its children, while a Fibonacci heap is a data structure that can efficiently perform insertions and deletions, as well as finding the element with the highest priority.

+Priority queues have a wide range of applications, including scheduling and resource allocation, graph algorithms, and solving search problems, among others.

+In summary, a priority queue is a data structure that allows elements to be inserted and retrieved based on their priority, rather than the order in which they were added.